You can help zoo animals stay healthy

 Now more than ever before, we need more zoological medicine to save the animals.
 Unfortunately, zoological medicine lags far behind other types of medicine.
 For decades, we have seen the magnitude of financial support go toward human, domestic animal, equine and agricultural stock medicine.
 Rightfully so, the advances in those medicines are benefiting those living species.

-Consequently, our wildlife species are subject to being poached and losing their natural habitats.
-This fact along with the lack of focus on the animals' health could be the demise of these species on our planet.
+Consequently, our wildlife species still have injuries, contract infectious diseases and lose natural nutrients whether in free-ranging environments or managed-care facilities.
+Thus, with the combined issues of land encroachment, illegal poaching and rampage of diseases, these animals' health could be the demise of these species on our planet.
 It is up to us not to forget about saving wildlife species.
-We must have more medical research along with the promising conservation efforts, to give the animals that chance to live longer and healthier lives.
+We must have more veterinary medical research along with the promising conservation efforts, to give the animals that chance to live longer and healthier lives.

-Do you know of a neat way to spread this story?
-Here are some ideas to share with your family, friends, and colleagues in supporting the Wild Animal Health Fund.
+So, how about taking on a small or large fundraising project to help spread this cause?
+The following are some ideas to share with your family, friends, and colleagues in supporting the Wild Animal Health Fund.